mtwasetku-ui/physioto/src/content/blog/chronic-pain-home-physiotherapy.md

 **1 Introduction and a conversation about your pain history (15–20 minutes)**

 We start by listening.
-Michael will ask about your pain — where it is, when it started, what makes it better or worse, what you have already tried, and most importantly, what it is stopping you from doing that you want to be able to do again.
+Micheal will ask about your pain — where it is, when it started, what makes it better or worse, what you have already tried, and most importantly, what it is stopping you from doing that you want to be able to do again.
 There are no wrong answers.
 This is not a form-filling exercise; it is a genuine clinical conversation.

 **2 A physical assessment in your home environment (15–20 minutes)**

-Michael will assess your movement, strength, posture, and any specific areas of pain.
+Micheal will assess your movement, strength, posture, and any specific areas of pain.
 Because this happens in your home rather than a clinic, it can include observing how you get up from your usual chair, walk through your hallway, climb your specific stairs, or perform tasks that are part of your daily routine.
 This context is invaluable and simply not possible in a clinic.

 **3 Pain education and a shared explanation of findings (10 minutes)**

-Michael will explain what is contributing to your pain in plain language — not medical jargon.
+Micheal will explain what is contributing to your pain in plain language — not medical jargon.
 This includes a brief overview of how chronic pain works if relevant, and an honest discussion of what physiotherapy can and cannot achieve for your specific situation.

 **4 Hands-on treatment where appropriate (15–20 minutes)**